what3words/w3w-python-wrapper/README.md

 ## Authentication

-To use this library you’ll need a what3words API key, which can be signed up for [here](https://accounts.what3words.com/).
+To use this library you’ll need an API key, please visit [https://what3words.com/select-plan](https://what3words.com/select-plan) and sign up for an account.

 # Installation